nextgis/docs_ngmobile/source/load_geodata.rst

    Add Geoservice dialogue.

 2. Select a geoservice you want to add and tap "Add" to create raster layer from that service.
-The newly created layer will show up in Layers tree.
+The newly created layer will be shown up in the layers tree in Layers tree.

 .. _ngmobile_tile_service: